 The article has had a major impact on scholarly research in the area of judgment and decision making, behavioral economics, social psychology, and cognitive psychology.
 At the time of writing, there were 4585 Google Scholar citations of the article and many important follow-up theoretical and empirical articles.

 Tversky and Kahneman (1971)'s work has important practical implications.
-Given that the phenomenon was originally demonstrated on a sample of scholars and statisticians, who regularly conduct academic research, it inevitably holds important insights for the scientific endeavor and how scholars conduct and evaluate science.
+Given that the phenomenon was originally demonstrated on a sample of scholars and statisticians, who regularly conduct academic research, it inevitably holds important insights for the scientific endeavor and how scholars conduct and evaluate science (e.g., Braver et al., 2014).
 Bishop et al. (2021) is one of the many papers discussing these implications with follow-up attempts to mitigate this inaccurate belief in the scientific literature with interventions.
 It also has direct bearing on the issue of employing small samples in psychology and throughout the sciences with insufficient power to detect effects.
 The growth of meta-science employing the scientific method to the study of science showed concerning trends in size of samples and power employed in psychological science prior to 2015 (Fraley et al., 2022; Fraley & Vazire, 2014; Sassenberg & Ditrich, 2019).
 One of the goals in the science reform movement has been to improve scientific process has been to directly tackle this issue aiming to correct perceptions about power with a push calling scholars to conduct power and sensitivity analyses which seems to have resulted in larger samples, atleast in psychology (Nosek et al., 2022).

 In a fascinating turn of events regarding science credibility and the phenomenon of the “belief in the law of small numbers”, Kahneman, one of the coauthors of the target article, has publicly admitted to falling prey to the very effect he warned the world against.
 In his mega best-seller book “Thinking fast and slow” (Kahneman, 2011), Kahneman included a chapter on “The Marvels of Priming” enthusiastically reviewing some of the literature on what has later been coined “social priming”, concluding that “We now know that the effects of priming can reach into every corner of our lives”, that “the effects of the primes are robust”, and “the results are not made up, nor are they statistical flukes.” (in chapter “Primes That Guide Us”).
 A year after the book came out, in 2012, Kahneman wrote an email - later made public - to the lead “social priming” researchers indicating that “count me in as a general believer” calling these researchers to address “questions [that] have been raised about the robustness of priming results”, and “people have now attached a question mark to the field” and therefore that “it is your responsibility to remove it” (Yong, 2012).
 In 2017, five years later, Kahneman went on a blog summarizing the irreplicability of the findings in his book’s social priming chapter, and wrote a memorable comment regarding his own “belief in law of small numbers” fallacy (Kahneman, 2017):